-Every summer, incoming first-year students read a book that is distributed to the class at June Orientation and complete an essay that is due on the first day of class in the fall.
-In the summer of 2017, the students in HCOL 085 will read Matt Richtel's, A Deadly Wandering.
-Here is a link to the essay question associated with this book.
+Every summer, incoming first-year students read a book that is distributed to the entire cohort and complete an essay that is due on the first day of their section of HCOL 1000 in the fall.
+In the summer of 2023, the students in HCOL 1000 will read a book yet to be determined.
+Here is more information about past First Year Summer Reading Assignment.

 The entire first-year cohort additionally has Wednesday evenings from 5:00 to 6:00 p.m. open on their schedules so that they are able to attend workshops and events related to academic advising and the first-year experience.
 This is additionally a time when Honors College students all know that they are available to study together or collaborate on group assignments.